amundsen-io/amundsen/docs/tutorials/data-preview-with-superset.md

 # How to setup a preview client with Apache Superset

 In the previous [tutorial](docs/tutorials/index-postgres.md), we talked about how to index the table metadata for a postgres database.
-In this tutorial, we will walk through how to config data preview for this `films` table using Apache Superset.
+In this tutorial, we will walk through how to configure data preview for this `films` table using Apache Superset.

 Amundsen provides an integration between Amundsen and BI Viz tool for data preview.
 It is not necessary to use Apache Superset